Post

 os.chdir(initial_wd)

-For Jekyll blogs, create subdirectories by ISO 639-1 language codes like /_posts/ko, /_posts/en, /_posts/pt-BR inside the /_posts directory where posts are located.
+For Jekyll blogs, create subdirectories for each ISO 639-1 language code inside the /_posts directory where posts are located, such as /_posts/ko, /_posts/en, /_posts/pt-BR.
 Then, place the Python scripts and CSV file introduced above in the /tools directory, open a terminal at that location, and run the following command:

 1